 The sun dipped below the ridgeline as we drew nearer to camp, but we knew that we were almost done so we had no worries.
 When we arrived, we discovered that the wind had blown over my tent and moved Ted’s as well.
 There was no damage to either (except Ted did lose a tent stake).
 Once we had restored our tents, I quickly ate my dinner and called it a night, as did Greg and Ted.
 I was spent from the day.
 That was the hardest hike I have ever done to date.
 Palm and Elder were a close second, but these two peaks beat them.
 The stats for the day were 6.6 miles in 10:50 hours with 2738 feet of gain.
 If I ever revisit these peaks, I will do them as single peaks.
 In part, I would like to enjoy the summits more and not worry about the other summit.

 We woke around 6 the next morning and started to break camp.
 While enjoying my morning coffee, I started to feel prouder about my summits.
 I knew it was still going to take a few days to fully process it.
 We enjoyed how much lighter our packs were without all the water and food we carried in.
 We set off just after 7 back toward the cars, and this time we did find the wash we used last week, making some great time crossing the Inner Pasture.
 We reflected on yesterday’s hike, and Greg commented that he felt the south approach is still slightly better.
-The primary reason being the easier exit off of Sawtooth.
+The primary reason is the easier exit off of Sawtooth.

 On the way out, we encountered two hikers headed out to attempt Red Top.
 They were going to use the south approach, so they had quite a hike across the Inner Pasture.
 We asked about what their water load was, and they replied 4 gallons.
 Yikes!
 That is a lot of weight.
 They also planned to camp and attempt it the next day.
 We wished them luck and parted ways.